richardjharris/yomikun-database/doc/future_ideas.md

 ### Related: make romaji_to_hiragana_fullname swap names for you

 This would simplify logic in both researchmap and wikidata_nokana.

-### koujien

-Fails to split in some places, could be fixed by using RomajiDB

 ## wikidata: de-dupe variant records